rizo/ppx_rule/README.md

 ## Known Limitations

 - Parametric rules are not implemented yet.
-- The visibility of the rules is limited to module where they were declared.
+- The visibility of the rules is limited to the module where they were declared.
 - Recursive rules may have unexpected results.

 ## Project Status